jbbgameich/jbbgameich.github.io/_posts/2026-02-07-Generating-GTFS-Feeds.md

 Once you have a URL, you can [add it to Transitous](https://transitous.org/doc/#static-feeds-timetable) and places where other developers can find it, like the [Mobility Database](https://gtfs-validator.mobilitydata.org/)

 If you are interested in some examples of datasets generated this way, check out the Mobility Database entries for [LTG Link](https://mobilitydatabase.org/feeds/gtfs/mdb-2991) and [ŽPCG](https://mobilitydatabase.org/feeds/gtfs/mdb-2377).
-You can find a list with some examples of feeds I generate [here](https://jbb.ghsq.de/gtfs-feeds/), including the generator source code based on the `gtfs-generator`.
+You can find a list with some examples of feeds I generate [here](https://jbb.ghsq.de/gtfs-feeds/), including the generator source code based on the `gtfs-generator` crate.

 You can always ask in the [Transitous Matrix channel](https://riot.spline.de/#/room/#transitous:matrix.spline.de) in case you hit any roadblocks with your own GTFS-converter projects.